cashburn/cashburn-starter-tf/README.md

    pwsh ./infra/bootstrap-tfstate/setup.ps1 -TfStateResourceGroup cashburn-starter-tf-tfstate-npd -AppName cashburn-starter-tf-npd -Location centralus -StorageAccountName cashburnstartertfnpd -GitHubOrg cashburn -GitHubRepo cashburn-starter-tf -Envs dev,test
    ```
 5. The Bootstrap script will output your `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, and `AZURE_SUBSCRIPTION_ID`.
 You will add these later in GitHub.
+6. If you want to create any additional environments later, they will need federated credentials created in Azure.
+You can create these one at a time by running the `setup-env.ps1` script:
+   1. The only new variable is: `AppId` - The `AZURE_CLIENT_ID` created in the bootstrap script
+   2. Ex. `pwsh ./infra/bootstrap-tfstate/setup-env.ps1 -GitHubOrg cashburn -GitHubRepo cashburn-starter-tf -Env stage -AppId YOUR_CLIENT_ID_HERE`

 ## Configure Terraform configs
 1. Configure `/infra/env/backend.*.config` to the names you want for your project
-   1. `resource_group_name` - The Azure Resource Group you would like to use for storing the Terraform backend/tfstate in Blob Storage (NOT your application resource group). *The RG will be created in the `/infra/bootstrap` script.*
+   1. `resource_group_name` - The Azure Resource Group you would like to use for storing the Terraform backend/tfstate in Blob Storage (NOT your application resource group). *The RG should have been created in the `/infra/bootstrap` script.*
    2. `storage_account_name` - The Storage Account you would like to use for storing the tfstate.
    3. `container_name` - The container inside the Storage Account you would like to use for storing the tfstate.
    4. `key` - The full name + environment of your application tfstate fiile, as you would like it to be stored in Azure Blob Storage.